- The Typefi AutoFit panel (Window → Typefi → AutoFit) is a compact panel that brings Adobe InDesign’s Text Frame Options to your fingertips.

-The Typefi AutoFit panel brings Adobe InDesign’s Text Frame Options dialog and puts them at your fingertips.
-Plus, the AutoFit panel (Window → Typefi → AutoFit) gives you the constraints that Adobe forgot—maximum height and maximum width—so your auto-sizing text frames don’t get lost off the page.
+- With Typefi AutoFit, you can set the constraints that Adobe forgot—maximum height and maximum width—so your auto-sizing text frames don’t get lost off the page.

-Identify the minimum and maximum frame size buttons ↩
+Step 1: Identify the minimum and maximum frame size buttons

-In the lower portion of the AutoFit panel (Window → Typefi → AutoFit), the two controls on the left affect the minimum width and height, while the two controls on the right affect the maximum width and height.
+In the lower portion of the Typefi AutoFit panel (Window → Typefi → AutoFit), the two controls on the left affect the minimum width and height, and the two controls on the right affect the maximum width and height.

-Set the minimum and maximum frame size ↩
+Step 2: Set the minimum and maximum frame size

 - Open the Typefi AutoFit panel (Window → Typefi → AutoFit).